 Cervantes - A 400 Year Legacy

-2016 is a very significant year for literature marking 400 years since the deaths of both William Shakespeare and Miguel de Cervantes on the 22nd and 23rd April.
-As such, many literary festivals and theatres will be paying homage to both of these great writers who are arguably the most notable from their respective countries.
+2016 was a very significant year for literature marking 400 years since the deaths of both William Shakespeare and Miguel de Cervantes on the 22nd and 23rd April.
+As such, many literary festivals and theatres paid homage to both of these great writers who are arguably the most notable from their respective countries.

 Cervantes statue in Alcala de Henares